Skip to main content

 Roark opens a session

-For each test case, Roark establishes a session with your agent — over WebSocket for ElevenLabs, over HTTP for Kore AI and Google CES.
-Credentials live on the integration and are exchanged or minted at run time; they are never embedded in the run plan.
+For each conversation, Roark establishes a session with your agent over the provider’s chat transport.
+Credentials live on the integration — they’re never embedded in the plan.

 3

-Roark plays the human side using the persona’s writing style, language, and behavioral attributes.
-It follows the scenario step-by-step, adapting to whatever your agent actually says.
+Roark plays the customer using the persona’s language and behavioral attributes, following the flow variant and adapting to whatever your agent actually says.

 4